sdroege/gstreamer-rs/docs/gstreamer/docs.md

 the size to extract
 ## `dest`
 A pointer where
  the destination array will be written.
+Might be `None` if the size is 0.
 ## `dest_size`
 A location where the size of `dest` can be written
 <!-- impl Buffer::fn fill -->